 Overview

 This article was developed to provide MeasurePM users with an overview of how to configure programs at the Client Clinical Profile level from the Web-App.
 While programs can only be added to the library on the Web, they can be mapped (a.k.a. “added”) to client profiles and configured at the client level from both the Web and Mobile-App.
 Any changes made to programs at the client level have no impact on the site library version of the same program or other Client Clinical Profiles (e.g., Program A modified for Mike Smith has no impact on Program A when mapped to the Melissa Brown’s profile).
 All configurations made at the client level will be unique to that client’s programs.
 Any modifications made to mapped programs will sync to the server upon saving, meaning that the updated program configurations will be viewable on the Web and Mobile-App.
-Additionally, if a program is being configured while there is partial data (i.e., uncommitted data) on any user's device, the provider making the changes will be alerted via a automatic pop-up and will have to decide whether they want to: (i) discard the data in order to proceed with changes, (ii) or discard changes allowing the partial data to remain on users' devices.
+Additionally, if a program is being configured while there is uncommitted data by a provider, the provider making the changes will be alerted via a automatic pop-up and will have to decide whether they want to: (i) discard the data in order to proceed with changes, (ii) or discard changes allowing the uncommitted data to remain intact.

 Configuring Programs